 Januvia (sitagliptin) has been linked to two cases of necrotizing pancreatitis, according to the U.S. Food and Drug Administration (FDA).
 This severe complication of acute pancreatitis occurs when inflamed pancreatic tissue is permanently damaged or destroyed.
-It is highly likely to become infected, which can cause sepsis, multiple organ system failure, and death.
-If you or your loved one was injured by Januvia necrotizing pancreatitis, contact our lawyers today for information regarding a Texas Januvia lawsuit.

 Do I Have a Texas Januvia Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by Januvia necrotizing pancreatitis, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a Januvia lawsuit in Texas.

 Januvia and Necrotizing Pancreatitis

 Januvia (sitagliptin) is a medication that is manufactured by Merck & Co. to treat type-2 diabetes.
 The active ingredient in Januvia, sitagliptin, belongs to a new class of drugs that inhibit dipeptidyl peptidade-4 (DPP-4).
 This helps a diabetic person control their blood-sugar levels by stimulating the pancreas to produce more insulin (a hormone that lowers blood-sugar).

 Unfortunately, it is suspected that Januvia could also increase the risk of sudden inflammation in the pancreas (acute pancreatitis) in some individuals.
 If the inflammation is not reduced, within a few days, pancreatic tissue can be permanently destroyed.
 This can lead to necrotizing pancreatitis in Januvia patients.